WPChill/strong-testimonials/readme.txt

 = Can I import my existing testimonials? =

 It depends.
 The plugin does not provide an import tool because every situation is different.
 With some technical skills, you may be able to successfully export your existing testimonials to a CSV file and import them into Strong Testimonials.
 Contact me if you want help with that.
 Otherwise, it may be simpler and easier to migrate them manually.

-= I'm familiar with template files.
-Can I customize the template? =

-Yes.
-With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
-You can also have multiple custom templates.
-Contact me for help.

-= Can I display a large version of the featured image in a popup? =

-Yes.
-This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).

-= Can I request a new feature, action hook, or filter? =

-I'm all ears!

 = Is it true that including a link to my site in my support requests really helps you troubleshoot problems? =